- Privacy Notice

 4. How We Share Personal Information

-We may share your Personal Information with third the categories of recipients described below:
+We may disclose your Personal Information to the categories of recipients described below:

 A. Affiliates and subsidiaries, such as within our group of companies, which includes parents, corporate affiliates, subsidiaries, and other companies that share common ownership for the purposes described above.

-B. Service providers, such as with those working on our behalf in order to facilitate our interactions with you or request or support our relationship with you, such as hosting service providers, IT providers, operating systems and platforms, internet service providers, analytics companies, marketing providers (e.g., we may share your email address with our outbound email marketing provider), payment processors, shipping companies, and logistics providers.
+B. Service providers, such as with those working on our behalf in order tofacilitate our interactions with you or request or support our relationship with you, such as hosting service providers, IT providers, operating systems and platforms, internet service providers, analytics companies, marketing providers (e.g., we may disclose your email address with our outbound email marketing provider), payment processors, shipping companies, and logistics providers.

 C. For legal, security, or safety purposes, such as with third parties like law enforcement or other government agencies to comply with law or legal requirements; to enforce or apply our Terms of Use and other agreements; and to protect ours, our users', or third parties' rights, property or safety.

-D. In connection with a corporate transaction, such as if we sell/acquire some or all of our assets or merge or are acquired by another entity, including in connection with a sale, merger, change of control, bankruptcy, or similar transaction, or due diligence related to such transactions, we will share your Personal Information with that entity.
+D. In connection with a corporate transaction, such as if we sell/acquire some or all of our assets or merge or are acquired by another entity, including in connection with a sale, merger, change of control, bankruptcy, or similar transaction, or due diligence related to such transactions, we may disclose your Personal Information to that entity.

 E. Entities to which you have consented to the disclosure.